 Article 10 alternative methods

-- Mail service is available, depending on where you are, but it’s a bad idea anyway.
+- Mail service is available, depending on forum rules, but it’s a bad idea anyway.
 If you do select this route, pay particular attention to the venue court’s rules about how mail service is initiated—in federal cases, adhere strictly to FRCP 4(f)(2)(C)(ii).

-- France also allows direct access to a huissier de justice,* the judicial officer who serves process in French actions and Article 5 requests.
-This method avoids having to wait for processing by the Central Authority, often cutting wait time by 2-3 months, but finding a huissier without speaking French can be a challenge.
+- France also allows direct access to a huissier de justice (now called a commissaire de justice), the judicial officer who serves process in French actions and Article 5 requests.
+This method avoids having to wait for processing by the Central Authority, often cutting wait time by 2-3 months, but finding a huissier without speaking French can be a challenge, and even then, finding a bailiff who is cognizant of the Convention may also be tough.

-France’s declarations and Central Authority information—as well as those of all the other countries in the treaty—can be found here.
+France’s declarations and Central Authority information can be found here.

 * The huissier is a specialized professional in the civil law system.
 A qualified lawyer, whose practice is limited to procedural matters on behalf of the court, the huissier not only serves process, but is also tasked with executing judgments.
 For a rough analog in common law systems, imagine a combination of bailiff and sheriff, but with the same level of training as a practicing attorney.
 The huissier’s counterpart in Dutch-speaking jurisdictions: the gerechtsdeurwaarder.
 In German-speaking areas: the deurwaarder (although, to be sure, this won’t help much, as Germany, Switzerland, and Austria all prohibit access to judicial officers for service requests).